 All services welcome and encourage parents to come and visit our unique pre-kindergaren programs.
 We encourage you to call and make a time with the educators, to ensure they are available to discuss your questions.

 The aim of this policy is to ensure the fair allocation of pre-kindergarten places for those services participating in the Greater Shepparton City Council pre-kindergarten central registration.

-- Applications for Early Start kindergarten are open to children who are three years of age in the year prior to attending kindergarten.
+- Applications for Early Start Kindergarten are open to children who are three (3) years of age in the year prior to attending kindergarten.
 Further information is available at the Department of Education and Training website.

-- Applications for the initial allocation of places close on 30 September of the year prior to the year of attendance at pre-kindergarten.
+- Applications for the initial allocation of places close on 30 September.

-- Only registrations made on the current pre-kindergarten central registration form will be accepted.
-Parents/Guardians should indicate their first choice of kindergarten.
+- Only registrations made on the current Pre-Kindergarten Central Registration form will be accepted.
+Parents/Guardians should indicate their first choice of Pre-Kindergarten.

 Registration forms are only valid after being date stamped or verified by the Central Registration Officer at the Council Office, 90 Welsford Street, Shepparton.

-- Parents will be notified in writing by the service of placement by early November.
-If the confirmation to accept the place is not received by the service by the notified date, the place will be offered to the next child on the pre-kindergarten waiting list based on applications received prior to 30 August and access criteria.
+- Parents will receive a “Letter of Offer” by 1 November.
+If the confirmation to accept the place is not received by the notified date, the place will be offered to the next child on the pre-kindergarten waiting list based on applications received prior to 30 September and access criteria.

-- Children transferring from areas outside the City of Greater Shepparton after 30 September are considered under the same conditions as late enrolments.
+- Children transferring from areas outside the City of Greater Shepparton after 30 September are considered under the same conditions as late registrations.

-- Final acceptance of a child at any pre-kindergarten is only given after proof-of-age has been provided to the service (e.g. Birth Certificate, Passport, Australia Immunisation Record (AIR) or Maternal and Child Health Record).
+- Final acceptance of a child at any Pre-Kindergarten is only given after proof-of-age has been provided to the service. (e.g. Birth Certificate, Passport, Australia Immunisation Record (AIR) or Maternal and Child Health Record).

-- One application is to be completed for each session in which you would like to register your child.
+- One application per child is to be completed for each session you would like to register your child/ren.